Nichrome: Standard compositions

+Properties by composition

+Each standard composition of nichrome has unique material properties.
+Some general ones are given as follows:

 Uses

-Because of its low cost of manufacture, strength, ductility, resistance to oxidation, stability at high temperatures, and resistance to the flow of electrons, nichrome is widely used in electric heating elements in applications such as hair dryers and heat guns.
+Because of its low cost of manufacture, strength, ductility, resistance to oxidation, stability at high temperatures, and electrical resistance, nichrome is widely used in electric heating elements in applications such as hair dryers and heat guns.
 Typically, nichrome is wound in coils to a certain electrical resistance, and when current is passed through it the Joule heating produces heat.

 Nichrome is used in the explosives and fireworks industry as a bridgewire in electric ignition systems, such as electric matches and model rocket igniters.

 Industrial and hobby hot-wire foam cutters use nichrome wire.

 Nichrome wire is commonly used in ceramic as an internal support structure to help some elements of clay sculptures hold their shape while they are still soft.
 Nichrome wire is used for its ability to withstand the high temperatures that occur when clay work is fired in a kiln.

 Nichrome wire can be used as an alternative to platinum wire for flame testing by colouring the non-luminous part of a flame to detect cations such as sodium, potassium, copper, calcium, etc.

 Other areas of usage include motorcycle mufflers, in certain areas in the microbiological lab apparatus, as the heating element of plastic extruders by the RepRap 3D printing community, in the solar panel deployment mechanism of spacecraft LightSail-A, and as the heating coils of electronic cigarettes.

 The alloy price is controlled by the more expensive nickel content.
 Distributor pricing is typically indexed to market prices for nickel.

+Nickel allergies are common; while the wire in heating elements is rarely directly touched by users of devices, some uses of nichrome are, and a 1984 study by the University of Puerto Rico showed that 28.5% of people tested had some kind of allergic reaction following contact with nickel.